christianahsasona/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6. script that creates a new local variable
+7. script that creates a new global variable.